Vicky Hayward

 But this is far more than a cookbook.

 Vicky explores Spanish food culture and history, she explains links between New Art’s recipes and contemporary dishes, and she tells the story of her search to identify Juan Altamiras, a remarkable cook who believed rich and poor alike could enjoy the same dishes.
-In so doing she takes readers on a fascinating journey through time and place to Altamiras’s world, his kitchen, his seminal book and its influence on modern Spanish cookery’s flavors and techniques.
-Here we can glimpse the shaping of early modern ideas of popular gastronomy.
+In so doing she takes readers on a fascinating visit through time and place to Altamiras’s world, his kitchen, his seminal book and its influence on modern Spanish cookery’s flavors and techniques.

 The book closes with Vicky’s extensive author’s bibliography, endnotes, kitchen glossary and double index designed for students of Spanish history, language, culture and gastronomy.